Windows Storage Spaces

 Storage pools and spaces can be managed using the Storage Spaces item in the Control Panel.

-R-Studio automatically detects disks from storage pools and creates storage pools and spaces automatically.
+R-Studio detects disks (or their images) from storage pools and creates storage pools and spaces automatically.
 At the same time, R-Studio gives access to the parents of the storage spaces (hard drives and images).

 R-Studio shows broken storage spaces in pink.